oroinc/documentation/user_guide/marketing.rst

   campaign-related activity of the Website users, as described in the :ref:`How to Track Campaign Related Activities on the Website <user-guide-how-to-track>` guide

 - :ref:`Email Campaign <user-guide-email-campaigns>` records define the rules used to generate a mailing.
-A marketing list must be chosen, campaign can be assigned and website tracking can be used for every Email campaign.
+A marketing list must be chosen, campaign can be assigned, and website tracking can be used for every Email campaign.